Effective HR Teams

 For those organisations with an HR team, whether dedicated or in split function roles, sometimes support is needed whether to relieve pressure or reduce costs.
 It may be that the Toolkit can provide that extra support your team needs.

 Whether you are looking for online, onsite, strategic or ad-hoc HR support, we can help you to ensure your HR department and resource is effective.
-If you would like to know more about how MAD-HR can support you, or have a free demo of the online Toolkit, we would love to have a chat.
-You can either arrange a free arrange a free one-hour consultation or call us for a chat about how we can support you on 01473 360160.
+If you would like to know more about how MAD-HR can support you, or have a free demo of the Online HR Toolkit, we would love to have a chat.
+You can either arrange a free one-hour consultation or call us for a chat about how we can support you on 01473 360160.